twpayne/go-geobabel/README.md

 | From `orb.Geometry` | yes         | yes             | n/a               | yes    |
 | From WKB            | yes         | yes             | yes               | n/a    |

-Note that WKB
+Note that WKB does not support LinearRings as a top-level geometry type.
-You can also convert geometries via WKB.
-The WKB conversion functions support all geometry types except LinearRings (WKB has no way to represent LinearRings) and are designed to work on valid geometries.
-They

 ## License